Skip to content

 Detecting bits

-1. Compute the envelope of the carrier signal over consecutive cycles
+1. Compute the envelope of the carrier signal over consecutive cycles.

 2. Every 50 carrier cycles, compare the amplitude:

-• If amplitude < 60% of mean → bit is 1
+• Amplitude < 60% of the local mean → bit is 1

 • Otherwise → bit is 0